Akinori-F-Ebihara/SpecDiff-spoofing-detector/README.md

 - GaussFilter.m
   - Apply Gaussian filter to the input image.

+- calc_SpecDiff.m
+  - Calculate the SpecDiff descriptor using the preprocessed iris and facial images.

+- run_RBF_SVM.m
+  - Classify the SpecDiff descriptor into either live or spoof class.

+- face_cen/
+  - A folder that contains positions of the center of faces.

+- face_loc/
+  - A folder that contains positions of the facial feature points.

+- live_background/
+  - A folder that contains example live facial photos taken without flash.

+- live_flash/
+  - A folder that contains example live facial photos taken with flash.

+- parameters/
+  - A folder that contains the SVM pretrained parameters.

+- spoof_background
+  - A folder that contains example spoof facial photos taken without flash.

+- spoof_flash
+  - A folder that contains example spoof facial photos taken with flash.

 ## Citation
 ___Please cite our paper if you use the whole or a part of our codes.___
 ```